neuroinformatics-unit/HowTo/docs/source/programming/Mount-ceph-ubuntu.md

-# Mount ceph storage on Ubuntu
+# Mount ceph storage on Ubuntu permanently
 In this example, we will **permanently** mount the `neuroinformatics` partition of `ceph`.
 The same procedure can be used to mount other partitions, such as those belonging to particular labs or projects.

 To mount a partition of `ceph` only temporarily, see [Mount ceph storage on Ubuntu temporarily](Mount-ceph-ubuntu-temp.md).